simioniandrea/DENTIST_REGISTRY_V1.0/README.md

-# Dentist client and appointment registry
+# Dentist clients and appointment registry
 Using typescript(express) and MongoDB

 ## Getting Started